 Beyond Blue is an eye-opening single-player narrative adventure that takes you on a journey through the deep blue ocean.
-You play as Mirai, a deep-sea explorer, and scientist working with OceanX to provide a live-stream for an audience online.
+You play as Mirai, a deep-sea explorer and scientist working with OceanX to provide a live stream for an online audience.
 Her real passion, though, is a pod of sperm whales whom she has tracked for years.
 Recently, this pod has had a new addition to the group, and she wants to verify the calf’s health.

 “Beyond Blue, simply put, is beautiful.”

 Mirai’s endeavour to catalogue the sea leads you to explore and learn about some of the most amazing things the sea has to offer.
 You transverse across eight different ocean areas, from the beautiful blue sunlight zone to the deep depths of the midnight zone.
 Despite a heavy focus on whales, you’ll learn countless facts from a range of different sea creatures.
 Did you know that some Jellyfish are immortal?

 Beyond Blue, simply put, is beautiful.
 The coral and sea-grass ebb and flow with the current while the solar flares pierce the ocean’s surface.
 Swimming up close to the animals, you can identify unique markings and scratches.
 Countless times while playing, I felt the need to sit back and stop to take it all in.
 Beyond Blue excels in showing the audience the incredible nature of the ocean.

 You must collect and identify various animals throughout the game for an encyclopedia collection system called the science log.
 Here you register animals by getting close enough to be able to scan them.
 As you swim through the ocean, you feel the constant need to stop and scan everything you see.